sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

 typedef WFThreadTask<add_input, add_output> add_task;
 ~~~

-In the example of matrix multiplication, the input is two matrices and the output is one matrix.
+In matrix multiplication, the input includes two matrices and the output is one matrix.
 They are defined as follows:

 ~~~cpp
 namespace algorithm